 - Hemostats can be used to pluck excess hair from ears.
 Be sure you are trained to do this before you attempt it on your own!

 - Ear medications may be prescribed by a vet for dogs with ear conditions such as infections or ear mites.

 05 of 05

 Not all dogs will need haircuts.
 Short-haired dogs do not need to be shaved or clipped.
 Some dogs with medium hair, such as Golden Retrievers, may benefit from occasional "shave-downs."
 However, dogs with hair that keeps growing, like Poodles or Shih Tzus, must be cut on a regular basis.
-Dog groomers and pet owners often use electric clippers to give dogs a neat and uniform cut.
+Dog groomers and pet owners often use electric clippers to give dogs a fast, neat, and uniform cut.
 Experienced groomers may also use hair cutting scissors to neatly trim or touch-up long hair.
-If you are not... trained to use scissors, it may be best to stick with electric clippers.
+If you... are not trained to use scissors, it may be best to stick with electric clippers.

-Note: it is extremely important to NEVER use scissors to cut mats out - you could seriously injure your dog!
-Use electric clippers or special brushes for this instead!
+It is extremely important to NEVER use scissors to cut mats out.
+You could seriously injure your dog!
+Use electric clippers or special brushes for this instead.